Kovner/tabChat/README.md

 ## Notes

+* The most relevant files are server.js which is the Server side code and /public/javascripts/client.js.
+Yep, you guess it.
+That's the client side code.
 * selectMarksAsync() doesn't actually work as shown above.
 SocketIO converts the tableauSoftware.Mark objects into plain JSON.
 See the code for the hack to convert them back.
 * There's a lot more going on with TabChat than the above example.
 For instance, instead of the clients instantly selecting the marks that are sent to them, instead we get a message that another client selected marks.
 That message has a link that causes the marks to be selected.
 To see the actual implementation details, see the code.